-reflecting the share of revenue from green activities of investee companies
+reflecting the share of revenue from green activities of investee companies operational expenditure

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy - operational expenditure
+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green

 (OpEx) reflecting green operational activities of investee companies.